AlekseyKorshuk/cup-it-ds/README.md

 There are 2 main steps:
 - Supervised fine-tuning on the given dataset
-- Reward model training based in comparisons
+- Reward model training based on comparisons

 ### Reward model training deteils